-Left Turn Motorcycle Accident
+Left Turn Motorcycle Accidents In Buffalo, New York

 Left turn accidents are one of the most frequently occurring types of motorcycle crashes.
 Approximately 42% of all motorcycle crashes involve other drivers turning left in front of oncoming traffic.
 Left turn collisions can be particularly treacherous for motorcyclists because they are considerably more vulnerable to injury due to their lack of physical protection.
 Even cars that merely swerve into the path of an unsuspecting motorcyclist can cause riders devastating injuries.
 Left turn accidents can cause motorcyclists to suffer catastrophic injuries such as traumatic brain injuries, skull fractures, spinal cord injuries, broken bones, disfigurement or even death.